 Replace your_key with the key you just copied.
 You can check my example in the image below.

 Your IP address will be listed as ip addr.
-In case there are more than one IP addresses, just share the first one.
-In case you are using Google Cloud Computing, you can view your IP address of the VM as external IP in the panel.
+In case there is more than one IP address, just share the first one.
+In case you are using Google Cloud Computing, you can view your IP address of the VM as an external IP in the panel.

 Now it’s time to connect to the remote machine.
 I expect that all settings already default and you haven’t messed with the configurations of SSH yet.

 Replace username with the name of the user you want to connect as and replace ipaddr with the IP address you just obtained.

 You might see a warning.
 Enter your confirmation as yes and if everything goes right you will be in.
 If you are going to use SSH to connect to that remote machine, again and again, I recommended you to better create a script with the command and add the script as an alias in bashrc.
 This is just optional and will speed things up next time you want to connect to the same machine.